Gagniuc/Mix-two-signals-in-CSharp/README.md

 ![screenshot](https://github.com/Gagniuc/Waveform-mixing-with-Spectral-Forecast-in-JS/blob/main/img/spectral%20forecast%20signals.png?raw=true)

 What can you expect from the code above?
-The effect of the above source code for longer signals can be seen in a [graphical form](https://gagniuc.github.io/Waveform-mixing-with-Spectral-Forecast-in-JS/) below:
+The effect of the above source code in the case of longer signals can be seen in a [graphical form](https://gagniuc.github.io/Waveform-mixing-with-Spectral-Forecast-in-JS/) below:

 ![screenshot](https://github.com/Gagniuc/Waveform-mixing-with-Spectral-Forecast-in-JS/blob/main/img/sf(0).gif?raw=true)